mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 		The unban action removes the IP address from the ip.blacklist file and deletes the IPTables firewall entry.
 If the same offending IP address comes back and tries an attack again even just once, he will probably satisfy the 1 year rule again and will be blocked again for another entire year.
+A really simple sed commandline used to delete the IP entry from the ip.blocklist file.

 #### Other Comments:
 		Some may think this is harsh but if someone really tries 10 times they must be banned